Page highlights

 Indicator summary table

-In 2020–21, an estimated $851.7 million of expenditure in the Australian health system was for asthma, representing 0.6% of total health expenditure and 19% of expenditure of all respiratory conditions (AIHW 2023c).
+In 2020–21, an estimated $851.7 million of expenditure in the Australian health system was attributed to asthma, representing 0.6% of total health expenditure and 19% of expenditure of all respiratory conditions (AIHW 2023c).

 Where is the money spent?